BJTUSensor/AD-algorithm/README.md

 First Online Date: 22:00 Beijing Time, Jan.
 12th, 2022

 # Asynchronous-Anisotropic-Diffusion-Algorithm
-This is an improved version of AD Algorithm, please refer to:https://github.com/Lux-Zhang/Asynchronous-Anisotropic-Diffusion-Algorithm.
+This is an improved version of AD Algorithm, please refer to the first author(Mr. P. Zhang)'s page:https://github.com/Lux-Zhang/Asynchronous-Anisotropic-Diffusion-Algorithm.
 We have provided the  code of  Asynchronous-Anisotropic-Diffusion-Algorithm, and the Optics Express paper there.